1960 Aston Martin DB4 Series I

 Sold For $621,000Inclusive of applicable buyer's fee.

-- One of approximately 149 first-series cars built
+- One of approximately 149 first series cars

-- Documented with a copy of its original build sheet
+- Documented with a copy of its factory build sheet

 - Complete with factory manual, tools, and jack